Search

 A novel approach to advanced stomach cancer

 Determined to improve treatment options for patients with late-stage gastric cancer, UCI Health oncologists Maheswari Senthil, MD, and Farshid Dayyani, MD, PhD, have joined forces to develop a novel clinical trial.
 Together, they have launched STOPGAP, an innovative phase 2 clinical trial that takes a three-pronged approach to treating gastric carcinomatosis.
-It is supported in part by seed money from the UCI Anti-Cancer Challenge.
+It is supported in part by seed money from the UC Irvine Anti-Cancer Challenge.

 Read the full article here.